blawson69/PurseStrings/README.md

 # PurseStrings
+> Now supporting the 5th Edition OGL Sheet as well as the [5e Shaped Sheet](http://github.com/mlenser/roll20-character-sheets/tree/master/5eShaped)!

-This [Roll20](http://roll20.net/) script handles currency and currency exchanges for characters using the [5e Shaped Sheet](http://github.com/mlenser/roll20-character-sheets/tree/master/5eShaped) with the default [SRD monetary system](https://roll20.net/compendium/dnd5e/Treasure#content).
+This [Roll20](http://roll20.net/) script handles currency and currency exchanges for characters in games using the default [SRD monetary system](https://roll20.net/compendium/dnd5e/Treasure#content).
 It manages a character's currency and will add/subtract appropriately when collecting loot, paying for goods/services, etc. This script also includes an Inventory system, allowing a dynamic Merchant experience.
 You can create any number of Merchant NPCs with an Inventory that is updated with every purchase.

-> This version of PurseStrings contains a *significant* update to the [Merchant Inventory system](#merchant-setup) (from v3.1) and subsequently the parameter syntax for the [`--give`](#--give) and [`--buy`](#--buy) commands.
-If you have used a previous version of this script, please pay close attention to the following documentation for changes you will need to make to any characters and/or macros you may be using.
+**Note:** Version 5.3 now evenly calculates the division of loot when distributing to Party Members.
+As this has eliminated leftover loot and the need for the `--drop` configuration setting, it has been removed from documentation and the in-game configuration dialog.

 ## Coinage
 PurseStrings is fairly flexible in the way it accepts coinage through the various commands.
 It can be sent as either a list of amounts & denominations (commas and spaces between numbers and denominations are accepted), or as a shorthand list with a colon separating the amounts in denominational order from smallest to largest (cp, sp, ep, gp, pp) with zeros for placeholders.